Waist inequality for 3-manifolds with positive scalar curvature: Diameter bounds and the proof of Theorem

 We need to modify the mean curvature flow construction from Theorem \ref{MCF_tree} so that we have a diameter bound in addition to area and genus bounds.
-We do this by cutting surfaces from the tree foliation into smaller pieces and gluing in stable minimal surfaces.
-In this section, we will state a technical result that will be used in proving that we can do this while keeping control of the genus.
+We do this by cutting surfaces from the tree foliation into smaller pieces and gluing in stable minimal discs.